-The PHotoESPAÑA Award is recognising Donna Ferrato for the excellence of her documentary photography and her commitment to the struggle against and condemnation of violence against women, which she has been documenting since the 1960s.
+The PHotoESPAÑA Award is recognizing Donna Ferrato for the excellence of her documentary photography and her commitment to the struggle against and condemnation of violence against women, which she has been documenting since the 1960s.

-The U.S. photographer is participating in PHotoESPAÑA 2019 with two shows.
+The US photographer is participating in PHotoESPAÑA 2019 with two shows.
 Holy at the Círculo de Bellas Artes illustrates Ferrato's 50-year career in a retrospective with photographs that appear in her new book by the same title to be published by PowerHouse.
 In it, Ferrato has written each caption herself by hand.
-Ferrato makes us the witnesses of the interminable struggle for gender equality, the sexual revolution and today's #metoo movement.
+Ferrato makes us the witnesses of the endless struggle for gender equality, the sexual revolution and today's #metoo movement.
 Plus, as part of the Festival OFF, the La Fábrica gallery is hosting the exhibition TriBeCa.
-These photographs of that New York neighbourhood, taken from 1997 until today, show the different kinds of landscapes and people who coexist together there at a time of profound transition.
-This area, which was traumatised by the terrorist attacks on 9/11 and heavily impacted by Hurricane Sandy in 2012, has managed to remake itself and regain its spirit, rising up from its ashes and once again becoming one of the most thriving parts of the city.
+These photographs of that New York neighborhood, taken from 1997 until today, show the different kinds of landscapes and people who coexist together there at a time of profound transition.
+This area, which was traumatized by the terrorist attacks on 9/11 and heavily impacted by Hurricane Sandy in 2012, has managed to remake itself and regain its spirit, rising up from its ashes and once again becoming one of the most thriving parts of the city.

-This prize, which is granted by the bequest of Bartolomé Ros, recognises a Spanish personality's contribution to the development of photography in any of its fields, whether as a curator, an author, a historian, a critic or via any other direct ties with the medium.
+This prize, which is granted by the bequest of Bartolomé Ros, recognizes a Spanish personality's contribution to the development of photography in any of its fields, whether as a curator, an author, a historian, a critic or via any other direct ties with the medium.

 Yesterday morning the books that were deemed the best photography books of the year were announced.

-The jury, made up of Susan Bright, guest curator of PHotoESPAÑA 2019; Begoña Torres, deputy director of Fine Arts Promotion of the Ministry of Culture and Sport; and Belen Poole, director of the Centro de Arte Alcobendas, have decided to recognise the following titles and publishers:
+The jury, made up of Susan Bright, guest curator of PHotoESPAÑA 2019; Begoña Torres, deputy director of Fine Arts Promotion of the Ministry of Culture and Sport; and Belen Poole, director of the Centro de Arte Alcobendas, have decided to recognize the following titles and publishers:

 The Best Book in the national category is Remembering the Future by Albarrán Cabrera (Ángel Albarrán & Anna Cabrera), published by RM.
 In this book, the authors develop a sensitive, poetic photographic universe based on memory and experience.

-The Prize for Best Book in the international category went to Gülistan by Lukas Birk and Natasha Christia, published by Fraglich.
-Gülistan tells the story of Kenan & Filiz, two residents of Istanbul who celebrate their lives in the most elegant establishments in the city in the 1960s and 1970s.
+The Prize for Best Book in the international category went to Gulistan by Lukas birk and Natasha christia, published by Fraglich.
+Gulistan tells the story of Kenan & Filiz, two residents of Istanbul who celebrate their lives in the most elegant establishments in the city in the 1960s and 1970s.

-Regarding the Festival OFF Award, the jury recognised the show Concrete Island by Dionisio González at the Ivorypress gallery.
+Regarding the Festival OFF Award, the jury recognized the show Concrete island by Dionisio González at the Ivorypress gallery.
 This exhibition, which is open to the public until the 27th of July, gathers together a series of works that study the aspects and dystopian consequences of the architectural impulses spread around Europe in the early 1950s.
 In a difficult post-war period, with the ideas of the modern movement stagnant after having been a disturbing rupture with traditional architecture, a new generation of architects and urban planners designed an alternative city populated by the technological achievements of the war industry and aerospace research , responding to the profound mutations in society due to the social, cultural, economic and political crises.

-In addition, the jury of the OFF Award, made up of the collector Bárbara Mur; José María Díaz-Maroto, photographer and conservator of the public photography collection of Alcobendas; and Jaime Sordo, a collector and president of the 9915 collectors' association, granted three honourable mentions.
-The first is to the Álvaro Alcazar gallery for the exhibitions Tree Series by Myoung Ho Lee, A Grove of Trees From a Point of View by Juan Millás and You Are What You Have Read by Anuca Aísa and Paz Juristo; the second is for the Rafael Pérez Hernando gallery for the show Infinite Artificial by Fernando Maselli; and third goes to the Moisés Pérez de Albéniz gallery for the collective show Cities.
+In addition, the jury of the OFF Award, made up of the collector Bárbara Mur; José María Díaz-Maroto, photographer and conservator of the public photography collection of Alcobendas; and Jaime Sordo, a collector and president of the 9915 collectors' association, granted three honorable mentions.
+The first is to the Alvaro Alcazar gallery for the exhibitions Tree Series by Myoung Ho Lee, A Grove of Trees From a Point of View by Juan Millás and You Are What You Have Read by Anuca Aísa and Paz Juristo; the second is for the Rafael Perez Hernando gallery for the show Infinite Artificial by Fernando Maselli; and third goes to the Moisés Pérez de Albéniz gallery for the collective show Cities.

 The PHotoESPAÑA 2019 Discoveries Award went to Lilia Luganskaia for her project Investigation of Love.
 The jury was made up of Angel Luis González, Founder of Photoireland Foundation (Ireland); Maya Anner, chief curator of the Photo Festival: IS: RAEL (Israel); and István Virágvölgyi, editor, curator and head of the Robert Capa Photography Prize (Hungary).
 The jury's announcement stressed the following: 'This is a project undertaken with forensic accuracy, a meticulously woven story through which the artist questions the government's trust in photography as irrevocable proof of something'.
 Luganskaia's analysis and research process stands out even more because of the support of an outstanding book that she herself designed.
 The jury found that her work shows a highly creative approach to debating a relevant, timely matter, such as emigration and photography in a post-truth era.

 Investigation of Love (installation / action / book) is a story of privacy, politics, immigration, bureaucracy and love.
 The project explores photography as evidence, and in particular whether photographs can work as proof of such an abstract notion as love.

 Lilia Luganskaia (Russia, 1990) is a visual artist and photographer based in Amsterdam (BFA, Photography, Gerrit Rietveld Academy in Amsterdam).
 Her practice is based on her training in documentary techniques.
 She draws inspiration from the news, reality and the virtual world, which she examines via photography and interdisciplinary installations.
-Her practice focuses on investigating reality, yet it also recognises its political dimension, especially through the development of the concepts of 'proof' and 'truth'.
+Her practice focuses on investigating reality, yet it also recognizes its political dimension, especially through the development of the concepts of 'proof' and 'truth'.